 For instance, if your principal office is in Ogden, you’ll submit an Ogden City Business License Application and filing fee, and then renew this license each year.

-What is a Utah Annual Report?
+What is a foreign Utah corporation?